Dudley Clarke: Legacy

 Clarke was widely regarded as an expert in military deception, and viewed by some of his peers as nearly legendary in status.
 In his 2004 book, The Deceivers, historian Thaddeus Holt identifies Clarke as "the master of the game", having been immersed in his deception activities for the entire war.
 Clarke evolved deception, almost from scratch, as a vital part of Allied strategy.
 The organisation that he and Wavell established proved a model for the other theatres of war, and his successes directly led to the creation of the London Controlling Section in 1941.
 He also misled German intelligence for several years – to the extent that they overestimated Allied strength in North Africa by a quarter of a million men.
 The journalist Nicholas Rankin, writing in 2008, referred to Clarke as "the greatest British deceiver of WW2, a special kind of secret servant."

 From the start of his Cairo posting Clarke learned the art of deception by trial and error.
 From mistakes during Camilla he learned to focus on what he wanted the enemy to do rather than on what he wanted them to think.
 From another early operation (K-Shell, the spreading of rumours about a new Allied super-shell which eventually petered out after the media picked up the story), he learned the value of conducting deception only when there was a clear objective, rather than because it was possible.
 From Bastion he discovered the difficulty of running a large deception on a short timescale.
 From these lessons Clarke evolved his principles of deception.

 At the Tehran Conference Winston Churchill made his famous remark that in wartime 'truth is so precious that she should always be attended by a bodyguard of lies.'
 Clarke's principle was the opposite.
-His thesis was that the lie (the cover plan) was so precious that it should be flanked with an escort of truths.
+His thesis was that the lie was so precious that it should be flanked with an escort of truths.

 Clarke also had a good appreciation of the complex interplay between Operations and intelligence in deception operations.
 He understood how to manipulate enemy intelligence agencies to build up the story he was trying to sell, and saw the importance of getting Operations, on his own side, to fit into those stories.

 He was depicted by Dominic West in the 2022 television historical drama SAS: Rogue Heroes.